go2tom42/Plex-Playlist-Maker/README.md

 After editing the above section you can use Get-MA-Tokens.ps1 to get Tokens for Managed Accounts

+## Usage

+    .\Set-PlexPlaylist.ps1 [-File Path to CSV file] [-T Playlist Name/Title] [-q No questions, all titles from CSV added to playlist*]

 Powershell 5.1 screws with titles that have non english characters, use Powershell 7

+\* Assuming you have the titles on your server

+Get-AllPlexPlaylists.ps1 dumps all playlists to seperate CSV files that can be shared with others (Use Set-PlexPlaylist.ps1 to install, DUH)